-In Deutsche Asset Management, the outlook centers around the potential market impacts of initial Brexit negotiations, policy developments in the U.S., and China's response to mounting corporate debt; as well as markets being influenced by ongoing geopolitical events such as monetary policy continuing to diverge and oil production changes.
-Bouts of further volatility across markets are possible.
-Throughout this uncertain period for investors, Deutsche AM remains focused on delivering as a trusted partner and solutions provider to Deutsche Bank's clients.
+In Deutsche Asset Management, Deutsche Bank's outlook centers around the solid growth momentum with economic recoveries across developed and emerging markets despite persistent geopolitical uncertainties following recent elections in Germany, ongoing Brexit negotiations and policy developments in the U.S., as well as recent currency fluctuations and market speculation around possible rate hikes by the central banks.
+Throughout this period of cautious optimism for investors, Deutsche AM remains focused on delivering as a trusted partner and solutions provider to Deutsche Bank's clients.

-As announced in March 2017, Deutsche Bank is taking steps to prepare Deutsche AM for a partial initial public offering within 24 months in order to unlock the intrinsic value of Deutsche Bank's business.
-Deutsche Bank continues to view longer term industry growth trends favoring its capabilities in beta (passive) products, alternative investments and active multi-asset solutions, areas where it believes it can grow market share both in its home market and abroad.
-With the net new asset growth reported in the first six months of 2017 and clarity around not only the future structure of Deutsche AM, but also the improved capital outlook for Deutsche Bank Group, Deutsche Bank sees client confidence increasing and is cautiously optimistic about asset development for the remainder of 2017.
-In the medium term, Deutsche Bank expects industry assets to grow, albeit at a lower organic rate than in prior years, and profit pools to be challenged by fee compression, rising costs of regulation, and competitive dynamics.
-In the face of this challenge, Deutsche Bank intends to balance growth through product and coverage expansion with initiatives to ensure an efficient cost base and operating platform.
+As announced in March 2017, Deutsche Bank is making considerable progress in preparing Deutsche AM for a partial initial public offering within 24 months of announcement, in order to unlock the intrinsic value of the business.
+Deutsche Bank continues to view longer term industry growth trends as favoring Deutsche Bank's capabilities in beta (passive) products, alternative investments and active multi-asset solutions, areas where Deutsche Bank believes Deutsche Bank can grow market share, both in Deutsche Bank's home market and abroad.
+With the net new asset growth reported in the first nine months of 2017, clarity around the future structure of Deutsche AM, and also the improved capital outlook for Deutsche Bank Group, Deutsche Bank sees client confidence remaining positive and is cautiously optimistic about asset development for the remainder of 2017.
+In the medium term, for the industry as a whole, Deutsche Bank expects assets to grow, albeit at a lower organic rate than in prior years, and profit pools to be challenged by fee compression, rising costs of regulation, and competitive dynamics.
+In the face of this challenge, Deutsche Bank intends to balance growth through product and coverage expansion, digital investments and initiatives to ensure an efficient cost base and operating platform.

-Excluding prior year items not expected to recur, such as the proceeds from the sale of Asset Management India, the write up relating to HETA exposure and Abbey Life revenues, Deutsche Bank expects full year 2017 underlying revenues to be slightly higher year-on-year driven by revenue growth from Active and Alternatives businesses reflecting improved market conditions.
-Following the sale of Abbey Life in the fourth quarter of 2016, noninterest expenses are expected to be significantly lower as policyholders, benefits and claims ceased following the sale, and Deutsche Bank does not anticipate a repeat of material impairments incurred in 2016.
-Risks to Deutsche AM's outlook include the pace of net new assets growth, the exposure to global macroeconomic growth and the political developments including Brexit negotiations, and policy developments in the U.S."
+In 2017, Deutsche Bank expects Deutsche AM's revenues to be lower compared to 2016.
+However, excluding items not expected to recur, such as the insurance recovery relating to a real-estate fund in 2017 and the proceeds from the sale of Asset Management India, the write up relating to HETA exposure and Abbey Life revenues in 2016, Deutsche Bank expects full year 2017 revenues to be essentially flat year-on-year.
+This is primarily driven by significantly higher Other revenues led by positive effects in 2017 compared to the negative effects in 2016 both related to fair value of guaranteed products, partly offset by lower performance fees.
+Following the sale of Abbey Life in the fourth quarter of 2016, noninterest expenses are expected to be significantly lower as policyholder, benefits and claims ceased following the sale and Deutsche Bank does not anticipate a repeat of material impairments incurred in 2016.
+For full year 2017, Deutsche Bank expects net new asset inflows to increase significantly following the net new asset outflows reported in 2016.

+Risks to Deutsche Bank's outlook include the pace of net new assets growth, the exposure to global macroeconomic growth and the political developments including Brexit negotiations and policy developments in the U.S."